 The backbone of the program is the symbiotic relationship of the Business School coursework, the Theatre Arts coursework, and the professional practicum.
 These three elements not only provide unique preparation to enter the field but allow the students to learn, refine, and apply their skills in three different environments.
-Because the students in the Theatre Management program function, as part of their practicum, as the actual staff members with responsibility for management, marketing, and development of the California Repertory season, abstract learning quickly becomes real world non-profit responsibility.

 Please visit the Theater Department for application information.